 “I can cry like Roger.
-It’s just a shame I can’t play like him,” declared after the 2010 Australian Open.
-Thankfully, since then he proved that he really could.
+It’s just a shame I can’t play like him,” declared Andy Murray after the 2010 Australian Open.
+Thankfully, since then, he proved he can match Roger in tears and Tennis.

-Overcome with the emotion of getting so close, but ending up so far from his dream, the always stoic Scotsman turned the Wimbledon men’s final into a crying game when he let his emotions overflow causing many of his audience to join him in his tears.
+Overcome with the emotion of getting so close but ending up so far from his dream, the always stoic Scotsman turned the final into a crying game when he let his emotions overflow, causing many of his audience to join him in his tears.

-Another tennis-playing weepy, Roger Federer, said about Murray’s tearful performance: “I think he won over a lot of people and the hearts of the fans because of the emotions he showed in Australia and now again here.
+Roger Federer said about Murray’s tearful performance: “I think he won over a lot of people and the hearts of the fans because of the emotions he showed in Australia and now again here.
 It does show as well that we are human”.

 Roger Federer Crying at the Australian Open

-Of course Federer is known as something of a serial crier himself.
-He generated almost enough tears to solve Melbourne’s water problems when he opened his floodgates after losing the Australian Open final to Rafael Nadal.
-Unable to help himself he wept uncontrollably through nearly all of the post-match presentation ceremony.
+Of course, Federer is known as something of a serial crier himself.
+He generated almost enough tears to solve Australia’s water problems when he opened his floodgates following his 2018 Australian Open final victory.
+Unable to help himself, he wept uncontrollably through nearly all of the post-match presentation ceremony.